onflow/cadence-lang.org/docs/tutorial/02-hello-world.md

 :::warning[Important]

 On Flow Cadence, **smart contracts are upgradeable**.
-If you make a mistake, you can fix it in a public and transparent manner.
+If you make a mistake, you can often [update] it, constrained by some rules, in a public and transparent manner.

 :::